The personal research operator in the principal's voice.

 ReadThe reference artefact.
 The agentic commerce identity-layer read.
 With the mechanism diagram animating in newspaper or slides.

 Readv1 to v2 to v3.
-From two pipelines to six.
+From four pipelines to many.
 From single-pipeline runs to cross-pipeline orchestration.
 From principal-only to a small editorial team.

 ReadSaigar is currently running a Brief on agentic commerce identity infrastructure.
 The Researcher retained 22 of 30 candidate sources.
 The Synthesizer's hypothesis at stage 8 took the structural framing: agent identity attestation, not the rails layer, is the contested surface.
 Gate B was approved at 09:43 this morning.
 The Writer is currently drafting slide 4 (the mechanism diagram).